This post may contain affiliate links for which I receive a small commission.

 Canary Springs from Yellowstone Loop Road

-Mammoth Upper Terrace Drive Best Spots
+Mammoth Upper Terrace Drive

-The Upper Terrace Drive is directly off the Yellowstone Park Loop Road and has two parking areas; the first one being very small with space for only a couple cars.
+The Upper Terrace Drive is directly off the Yellowstone Park Loop Road and has two parking areas.
+The first parking lot is just after you enter the drive and is on the left with room for only a few cars.
 The second parking area is larger and can accommodate more cars although parking is still very limited and tight.
-Do not attempt to park any oversized vehicle or RV on the drive; instead park at then Upper Terrance Drive entrance and walk.

 Do not park off the pavement or leave the boardwalks unless clearly indicated on this drive as the ground is very hot.